 To help businesses that wish to make country of origin claims regarding their goods, the ACL provides defences (‘safe harbours’) for certain claims.
-The defences relate to the following claims:
+The defences relate to claims a product:

-While a business does not have to meet one of the ‘safe harbours’ to make one of the above claims, if it does meet the criteria, then the relevant claim is deemed not to be false, misleading or deceptive.
+If a business is able to meet one of the ‘safe harbours’, then the relevant claim is automatically deemed not to be false, misleading or deceptive.

 ‘Made in’ claims

 These claims are about production process rather than content.
 A product with a ‘Made in Australia’ label will not necessarily contain Australian ingredients or components.
 To establish the safe harbour defence the goods must have been substantially transformed in the country of origin being claimed.

 A product is ‘substantially transformed’ in a country if: